-As part of the stage 2 pipeline, we concurrently constructed a 140 metre long 1050mm diameter culvert, at depths of up to three meters.
+As part of the stage 2 pipeline, we constructed a 140 metre long, 1050mm diameter culvert, at depths of up to three meters.
 This increased the capacity of water that could be discharged from the treatment plant to the ponds.

 This upgrade has ensured the wastewater treatment system has more capacity (even in severe weather conditions), to pass treated wastewater through the wetlands and produce a higher quality water discharge.